guinmoon/LLMFarm/lora.md

 # Connecting LoRA adapters
+Put the adapter files in the `lora_adapters` directory.

 **You `cannot use mmap` when connecting an adapter, so `memory` consumption will be `high`.
 In order to use mmap with lora do export.**
 To add one LoRA adapter, you can use the LLMFarm chat settings interface.